 Damage from termites can range from very minimal to major structural damage.
 Minor damage would mean a part of the wall is hollow, or there are small holes in wooden furniture or cabinets.
 The major damage would be the collapsed ceiling or wall.
 This would mean repair expenses that are why it is crucial to have early detection of termite infestation to minimize the cost of repairing termite damage.

 There are two things one has to consider when dealing with the termite damage cost.
 The primary cost is the damage caused by the wooden furniture and structure.
 The secondary cost is the treatment of the areas where the nests of the termites are located.
 Both costs are important because you also need to control the termites so that there would be no further damage to the structure.

 The cost of the treatment will be computed based on the area being treated.
 Chemical or fumigation extermination is more expensive than bait or heat extermination.
 For larger areas, it would be more expensive and costly.
 The computation for the cost of the termite damage control cost is based on the suggestion of the National Pest Association Management.

 Termite Control Treatment

 There are several ways to control termites.
-There is the chemical or fumigation termite control.
-This is considered the most costly treatment; because the chemicals used here is very expensive.
+There is chemical or fumigation termite control.
+This is considered the most costly treatment; because the chemicals used here are very expensive.
 Only an experienced pest controller can do this kind of treatment.
 The assurance that dry wood termites will be eliminated is high.
 Aside from the chemical, the wear and tear of the machine used is also included in the cost.

 The bait treatment can be done either by a professional pest controller or it can be a do-it-yourself project.
 Baiting can be a bit cheaper because it may take longer to take effect.
-The areas of infestation may not be covered thoroughly and would need for a repeat of the treatment.
+The areas of infestation may not be covered thoroughly and would need a repeat of the treatment.

 There is also the heat treatment that will drive out the termites.
 These are some of the termite control you can use to get rid of termites.